Story ProgressBack to home

-This simple Roman pasta dish derives its name from 'carbone' meaning coal.
+About Pasta Carbonara Recipe: This simple Roman pasta dish derives its name from 'carbone' meaning coal.
 It was a pasta popular with the coal miners.
-The original recipe calls for guanciale, which is pig's cheek, but since its not easily available, the chef has used bacon instead.
+The original recipe calls for guanciale, which is pig's cheek, but since it's not easily available, we have used bacon instead.
 So, here's a pasta dish that every age group would love to relish!

 In a large pan or a saucepan, heat the olive oil and fry the bacon till crisp.
 Set aside.